zicher3d-org/domemaster-stereo-shader/arnold/Arnold-DomemasterStereo-src/docs/readme.md

 Initial Arnold support for Maya/Softimage/Houdini.

-Created DomemasterStereo.mtd and LatLongStereo.mtd documents for Maya and Houdini users.
+Created DomemasterStereo.mtd, DomemasterWxH, and LatLongStereo.mtd documents for Maya and Houdini users.

 Created Maya stereo rig scripts for the LatLongStereo and DomemasterStereo lens shaders.